All Episodes

 And I think that's kind of like Hollywood now at this point.

-It's lost its appointment viewing aspect because again, the movies are just so politically correct, and they have to have diversity.
+It's lost its appointment viewing aspect because, again, the movies are just so politically correct and they have to have diversity.

-When it just was give me a good movie.
+When it just was, give me a good movie.

-Yeah, I mean, it's it's pretty unbelievable.
+Yeah, I mean, it's pretty unbelievable.

 Where do you think this ultimately ends up here?

-I mean, uh uh are we gonna have the release of movies now on demand and a movie theater is gonna be a thing of the past?
+I mean, are we going to have the release of movies now on demand?

 I loved it.